Electrocution Lawyer Decatur AL

 We can help you in Madison, Morgan, Lawrence and Limestone Counties and the surrounding areas.

 According to the National Institutes of Health, approximately 1,000 people are killed each year in the United States due to electrocution.
+Whilst most are able to work perfectly safely, some are sadly reckless or work for companies that are less careful about health and safety.
+There are also unqualified people that attempt to carry out electrical work without any training; it is always advisable to use a highly recommended emergency electrician over attempting to carry out the work yourself.
 According to OSHA, electrical accidents are the third leading cause of death for construction workers.
 If you or someone you care about has been injured due to electrocution, electricity or any other cause, please contact us today for a no obligation, FREE consultation.
 If you are unable to come to our Decatur or Huntsville office, we also offer home and hospital room consultations.
 We also offer the only Lowest Fee Guarantee in Alabama.
 Call now.
 Call 256-534-3435 or 256-350-7200.
 We are here to help with your electrocution accident case.

 Types of Electrocution Accident Cases

 There are many different causes of electrical accidents:

 - Contact with transformers and live wires